 Until 2011 it manufactured these in the UK (Newhaven, East Sussex) and hold two Royal Warrant’s one from Queen Elizabeth II and the other from Prince Charles.
 In 2011 the production moved to Nantes, France where it remains today.

-Quink–a quick-drying ink that doesn’t need blotting paper was part of the childhood memories of many inky-fingers writing letterforms with a scratchy school pen.
+Quink–a smooth quick-drying ink that doesn’t need blotting paper was part of the childhood memories of many inky-fingers writing letterforms with a scratchy school pen.
 The firm developed this ink along with ink cartridges for less messy refills.

 Before moving from the United States, it was the favorite pen from John F Kennedy to Clinton.
 Cross are the presidential replacement.

-First started by Richard Cross in 1846 (a jeweller) moved into the production of hand writing implements.
+First started by Richard Cross in 1846 (a jeweller) moved into the production of cursive hand writing implements.
 An employee (Walter Boss) bought the family business in 1916, and his family are still on the board.
 All that remains of the family link is the name and the boast that high-quality pens are to jewellery standards with an emblematic design.

 Their claim to fame is that since 1970 they are chosen by the US presidents (Ford, Reagan, both Bush presidents, and Obama) use for official signings.
 The presidents give these to witnesses as souvenirs.
 President Trump began with the traditional choice but has dismissed the iconic fountain pen as too expensive and a terrible pen.
-He favours a customised Sharpie instead.
+He favours a customised Sharpie marker instead.

 Production has switched to China, but make some custom models for politicians and presidents in New England.
 One of the most costly is the Century Classic Solid 18 Carat Ballpoint selling at £1,890.